zihaowu-hirain/CEO/README.md

     agent = Agent(abilities=[write_file], brain=model, name='Zihao Wu')
     ```

-    You can also grant more abilities to agents after.
+    You can also grant more abilities to agents later:

     ```python
     agent.grant_ability(calculator)